Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-result-management-english.rst

 #. when the creation of result producers (typically probes instantiated from models or scenarios) is considered (either initially or at simulation-time), it is declared automatically to the result manager, which is then able to tell whether a given result producer is wanted or not (then only the necessary producers will be created and fed); this allows a given model to support any number of probes, and to enable only the relevant ones on a per-simulation case basis

-#. in the course of the simulation, result producers gather sample data, performing immediate or deferred writes (their volume usually exceeds the capacities of the overall distributed RAM), potentially terminating at any time and then performing operations on these data (ex: generating plots from them)
+#. in the course of the simulation, result producers gather sample data, performing immediate or deferred writes (their volume usually exceeds the capacities of the overall distributed RAM), potentially terminating at any time and then performing operations on these data (e.g. generating plots from them)

 #. when (if) the simulation ends successfully, the result manager automatically requests the relevant results from all relevant producers, and copy them in the result directory (more precisely, it generates them only if appropriate, like in the case of plots, and send them in a compressed from over the network, to the user node)